Alliance of Valiant Arms: Original Game Closure

 On January 5, 2012, ijji, A.V.A's publisher in the West, was sold to Aeria Games who continued to operate A.V.A until 2016.
 Amid a declining player base, the contract between Red Duck and Aeria Games was not renewed in 2016 in part due to Aeria's refusal to pay for a team to attend AIC 2016, A.V.A's major eSports tournament.
 As a result, A.V.A migrated to En Masse Entertainment in 2016, which continued to provide service for the game in Western regions until June 29, 2018.

 In 2018, Red Duck Inc. underwent court-ordered restructuring as a result of insolvency.

-Following Red Duck Inc's bankruptcy, Tencent AVA closed in September of 2019.
+Following Red Duck Inc's bankruptcy, Tencent AVA closed in September 2019.